geosolutions-it/smb-portal/README.md

 1. clone this repo

-2. create a virtual environment.
+2. create a virtual environment and name it smbportal.

 3. activate this environment.

-4. pip install -r requirements.txt in your shell/terminal.
+4. `pip install -r requirements.txt` in your shell/terminal.

-**make sure u create a database and user name savemybike**
+**make sure u create a database and user name savemybike on a postgis enabled postgresql server**

 5. then run `python manage.py makemigrations` then `python manage.py migrate`